 Off-track betting (or off-course betting in the UK) is betting on horse racing outside of the race track.
 It began prominence in the 1970s when it was legalized in New York City.
 In the 1980s it erupted to the point that race track operators began to worry as revenue within the tracks began to decrease.

-The 1978 Interstate Horseracing Act was enacted to benefit the interests of both off-track betting parlours and the horse track owners with OTB revenue being distributed among the tracks, the horse owners, and the state.
-OTB parlours also had to operate within 60 miles (97 km) of a track.
+The 1978 Interstate Horseracing Act was enacted to benefit the interests of both off-track betting parlors and the horse track owners with OTB revenue being distributed among the tracks, the horse owners, and the state.
+OTB parlors also had to operate within 60 miles (97 km) of a track.